COMS-BC3997-SP23/website-19ewalker/updates/week-10.md

 ### Recap

 Just to recap, I found a statistically significant increase in overall noise complaints and residential noise complaints, and a statistically significant decrease in commercial noise complaints.
 I also found statistically significant increases in vehicle and street/sidewalk noise complaints, which contradicted my hypothesis that there would be a significant decrease in these types of complaints.

+Next, I'm planning to use some kind of regression techniques to test my third hypothesis!